 © 2018 Robert Fairhead

 N.B.
-For my fifty-sixth birthday on 30th March, I've was given Winton's latest novel, The Shepherd's Hut.
+For my fifty-sixth birthday this year, I've was given Winton's latest novel, The Shepherd's Hut (Amazon link).
 An omen or more inspiration?
 Perhaps both!

 A middle-aged dad and dog owner, Robert Fairhead is an editor and writer at Tall And True, and blogs on his eponymous website, RobertFairhead.com.